Josette Vanneur is a French woman who has dedicated her life to the wellbeing of pagoda cats in Cambodia.

 As a result, she ceased her visits to Wat Athvea and, once all the cats and kittens she had rescued just before the horrible event were rehabilitated and adopted, she decided to look for another pagoda.

-Wat Po, a pagoda located further on the way to Tonle Sap lake, was selected, as the cats were living behind the pagoda, enjoying life outdoor and being sheltered by the monks on their houses’ veranda.
+A pagoda located further on the way to Tonle Sap lake, was selected, as the cats were living behind the pagoda, enjoying life outdoor and being sheltered by the monks on their houses’ veranda.